dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 - Digital Ocean's Crossplane provider (v0.1.0) cannot delete resources on their platform (Issue is reported here [[s](https://github.com/crossplane-contrib/provider-digitalocean/issues/55)]).
 This means that Crossplane can only be used to spin up, e.g., databases and Kubernetes clusters – but not delete them afterward.
 This makes the provider nearly useless because you cannot control the full life cycle of resources.
 This will probably be fixed in the near future.
 However, this is a good example of cloud providers not being mature and ready for control planes like crossplane.

-- ArgoCD cannot natively deploy resources when the generated YAML-files get too large (Issue is reported here [[s](https://github.com/argoproj/argo-cd/issues/8128)]).
+- ArgoCD cannot natively deploy resources when the generated manifests get too large (Issue is reported here [[s](https://github.com/argoproj/argo-cd/issues/8128)]).
 This is completely out of your hands.
-So, if you want to deploy certain helm-charts that generate long YAML-files, then you instead have to find a custom workaround online or deploy it manually.
+So, if you want to deploy certain helm-charts that generate long manifests, then you instead have to find a custom workaround online or deploy it manually.
 This can be quite painful since if ArgoCD cannot deploy _every single resource_ declared in your infrastructure you must introduce custom logic for edge cases, which doesn't scale well.

 - ArgoCD cannot connect to an external cluster based on data stored as a secret in Kubernetes (described here [[s](https://github.com/argoproj/argo-cd/issues/4651)]).
-Argo can only connect to external clusters by running `argocd add cluster <kubeconfig-context-name>` on your machine with a kubeconfig available.
-This goes against the idea of declaring everything in YAML by forcing the user to call a shell command imperatively (described [[here](https://github.com/argoproj/argo-cd/issues/4651)]).
+ArgoCD can only connect to external clusters by running `argocd add cluster <kubeconfig-context>` on a machine with a kubeconfig available.
+This goes against the idea of declaring everything in manifests by forcing the user to call a shell command imperatively (described [[here](https://github.com/argoproj/argo-cd/issues/4651)]).

+- The ArgoCD Server Pod would randomly crash loop for a few minutes and be completely unresponsive.
+In mean time i was not able to access ArgoCD's UI or access it through ArgoCD's CLI interface, making it impossible to manage the deployment of my applications.
+This happened mostly when the `core cluster` was hosted on GCP.

 _To conclude:_ Both ArgoCD and Crossplane are good tools with strong support from the community and industry, but they are not flawless, so one should expect to experience small issue with both of them, that may be fixed/handled in the future.
 Especially a user should pick their Crossplane providers with care because some of them are in a very early stage and are not production ready.

-## 12.11.
+## 11.11.
 Eliminating state

 One of the biggest selling points moving away from Terraform is the state you must manage, so if a control plane like Crossplane has not improved that process, then we have not gained much.